 ex.
 My health is my wealth. – A very common English expression but it is very important.

-The word Healthy is an adjective so again make sure you only use it in this way.
+The word HEALTHY is an adjective so again make sure you only use it in this way.
 Adjectives in English describe nouns and pronouns.
 We can place adjectives either before a noun or after a verb.

 ex.
 I am healthy.
 He is very healthy.

 Porridge is a healthy breakfast choice.

 Also we can use it in the comparative format healthier, healthiest.

 To ensure you are in fact healthy you should visit the doctor frequently.
 I am terrible at this and usually only go if I am ill and even then I have to be very ill before I make an appointment.
 However, I still try to ensure I eat a healthy diet and take reasonable (some) amounts of exercise.

 Before taking up exercise (cycling, running or gym work) it is advisable to get a check up (let the doctor check your heart,blood pressure etc).
 If there are any problems they can be picked up (identified) before it is too late.